-We recommend that you can reach out to the Older People’s Advocacy Alliance (OPAAL).
-OPAAL is a national framework organisation which aims to set the standards and quality frameworks to be adopted by independent advocacy providers.
+The Older People’s Advocacy Alliance (OPAAL) is a national framework organisation which aims to set the standards adopted by independent advocacy providers.
 Click here to see the advocates listed by OPAAL in your area.

 In Scotland there is also the Scottish Independent Advocacy Alliance (SIAA).

-Once you’re in touch, your advocate will let you know which type of advocate you need and what the next steps are.
+Once you’re in touch with an advocacy service, they’ll let you know which type of advocate you need and what the next steps are.
 Typically this will involve speaking with you to learn as much about your care as possible and what the current situation is.

 They may also request to speak with whichever health and social care professionals are involved in your care.
 This is just so that they can build up as clear a picture as possible about what’s going on and how to help you.